Clean case data

 # ℹ 14,990 more rows

-This function converts the values in the target columns, or will
+This function converts the values in the target columns into the YYYY-mm-dd format.

 How is this possible?